nhcooper123/blue-whale-bes/README.md

 If you use the data please cite as follows:
 > Clive N Trueman; Andrew L Jackson; Katharyn S Chadwick; Ellen J Coombs, Sarah Magozzi, Richard C Sabin and Natalie Cooper (2018).
 Dataset: Baleen stable isotope data.
 Natural History Museum Data Portal (data.nhm.ac.uk). [https://doi.org/10.5519/0093278](https://doi.org/10.5519/0093278).

-* `raw-whale-isotope-data.csv` contains d13C and d15N stable isotope values taken from *the* blue whale (NHMUK_) at the Natural History Museum, London.
+* `raw-whale-isotope-data.csv` contains d13C and d15N stable isotope values taken from *the* blue whale (NHMUK_1892.3.1.1) at the Natural History Museum, London.
 Plus some other rorquals to be covered in a later paper.
-These data are used throughout including Figure 1, Figure 3, Figures S1 & S2.
+These data are used throughout.
-* `TroLev4_d13C.grd` and `TroLev4_d13C.gri`	are rasters of trophic level four d13C values required for extracting models in script 01.
+* `TL2_raster.grd` and `TL2_raster.gri`	are rasters of trophic level four d13C values required for extracting models in script 01.
 * `bottom10percent.csv` and `top10percent.csv` are the top 10% and bottom 10% of movement simulations, required for Figure 2 and Figure S8.
 * `top10smooth.csv` are the loess smoothed values for the top 10% of movement simulations, required for Figure 3.
 * `mid.bottom10percent.csv` and `mid.top10percent.csv` are the top 10% and bottom 10% of movement simulations but for behavioural phase two only, required for Figure 4.